GooeyBones/GooeyBones/README.md

-- 👋 Hi, my name is David Austin and I'm fresh to the software development/ computer programming line of work.
+- 👋 Hi, I'm fresh to the software development/ computer programming line of work.

 - 👀 In my free time, you'll find me working on something artistic.
 Recently, I've been dabbling in Blender and Unity to bring some characters to life in VRChat!
 If I play a game, it's usually some sort of sim like Cities Skylines or Mechwarrior.